krishna9304/Links-for-safeRohtech/README.md

 To start the Android application on your local machine you need to extract from the zip file that I submitted in the submission form.
 > Github does not allow large applications to be pushed, Sorry.

-After extracting from the zip open the folder and navigate to `ROADRAKSHAK` folder inside it.
+After extracting from the zip open the folder and navigate to `roadrakshak-android` folder inside it.
-Open `ROADRAKSHAK` in terminal.
+Open `roadrakshak-android` in terminal.

 Now you need to install the node modules, to do so run